Fallen FDNY firefighter mourned at wake on Long Island

-The funeral will be held at St. Patrick's Cathedral in Midtown Tuesday at 10 a.m.
+His funeral will be held 10 a.m.
+Tuesday at St. Patrick's Cathedral.
+It will be presided by Timothy Cardinal Dolan.

-Davidson, of Engine 69, is being hailed a hero after he was killed fighting a fire in Harlem on Thursday night.
+The 15-year veteran of the FDNY was killed last week while fighting a fire at a movie set in Harlem.

-Davidson became separated while firefighters battled flames in the basement of a building being used as a set for a movie starring Edward Norton and Bruce Willis.
-He was found unconscious and later died at the hospital.

-Davidson, of Floral Park on Long Island, is survived by his wife Eileen and their four children; three daughters, ages 7, 3, and 1 and a son, age 6.
+Davidson leaves behind his wife, Eileen, and his four young children; three daughters, ages 7, 3, and 1 and a son, age 6.

 His father was a firefighter for 26 years, and his brother, Eric, is an 11-year veteran of Engine Company 88 in the Bronx.